Muthuworkspace/text-classification-nlp-system/README.md

 Using the [20 Newsgroups dataset](http://qwone.com/~jason/20Newsgroups/) (18,000+ posts across 20 categories).
 Can be swapped with any CSV containing `text` and `label` columns.

+Above the datasets are used in this project

 ---

 ## Author